-Our China culture guide contains information divided into Traditions, Heritage, the arts, Festivals, Language, and Symbols.
+Our China culture guide contains information divided into Traditions, Heritage, Arts, Festivals, Language, and Symbols.
 Topics include Chinese food, World Heritage sites, China's Spring Festival, Kungfu, and Beijing opera.

 China's national heritage is both tangible and intangible, with natural wonders and historic sites, as well as ethnic songs and festivals included.

-As of 2015, 48 noteworthy Chinese sites were inscribed on UNESCO's World Heritage List: 37 Cultural Heritage, 8 Natural Heritage, and 3 Cultural and Natural Heritage.
-China is second only to Italy for World Heritage sites.
+As of 2018, 53 noteworthy Chinese sites were inscribed on UNESCO's World Heritage List: 36 Cultural Heritage, 13 Natural Heritage, and 4 Cultural and Natural Heritage.

 China has several traditional festivals that are celebrated all over the country (in different ways).
 The most important is Chinese New Year, then Mid-Autumn Festival.
 China, with its "55 Ethnic Minorities", also has many ethnic festivals.
 From Tibet to Manchuria to China's tropical south, different tribes celebrate their new year, harvest, and other things, in various ways.

 Chinese is reckoned to be the most difficult language in the world to learn, but that also must make it the most interesting.
 It's the world's only remaining pictographic language in common use, with thousands of characters making up the written language.
 Its pronunciation is generally one syllable per character, in one of five tones.
 China's rich literary culture includes many pithy sayings and beautiful poems.

 Symbols of China